|Area - 1,897 km˛

 Major Peak - volcano Gipahu, 2,587 m.

-Name Origin - Nilau comes from "nilao", that means "creeping vegetation" in Old Kaupelanese.
+Name Origin - Nilau comes from "nilao", that means "underwood" in Old Kaupelanese.